burakulas/lcsplit/README.txt

 in bash.

-Depending on your entries, the sub-lightcurves are extracted in a folder named LightCurves created by the script.
+Depending on your entries, the sub-light curves are extracted in a folder named LightCurves created by the script.

 The script asks the user: